 The AOPA Airport Directory provides data on airports and heliports throughout the U.S., and offers detailed information for over 5,300 U.S. airports, along with the names and phone numbers of thousands of FBOs.
-This database is updated four times per year and has no expiration date
+This database is updated four times per year.